oyaron/NGSF/readme.md

 The inputs of the function are updated in the `run.py` file from the json file, and are as follow:

 - `redshift:` Can be an array or an individual number.
 These are the redshift values over which to optimize.
+- `extconstant`: Array of values over which to optimize for the extinction constant.
+The user does not change this.
-- `templates_sn_trunc:`  truncated library of supernovae, aka: which SN types to look at when optimizing.
+- `templates_sn_trunc:`  Truncated library of supernovae, aka: which SN types to look at when optimizing.
-- `templates_gal_trunc:` truncated library of host galaxies, aka: which HG types to look at when optimizing.
+- `templates_gal_trunc:` Truncated library of host galaxies, aka: which HG types to look at when optimizing.
-- `lam:` lambda array over which to perform the fit.
+- `lam:` Lambda array over which to perform the fit.
 The default is from 3000 A to 10500 A.
-- `resolution:` resolution at which to bin and perform the fit.
+- `resolution:` Resolution at which to bin and perform the fit.
 The default is 10 A.
-- `n:` this corresponds to the number of plots to show and save as a result.
+- `n:` Corresponds to the number of plots to show and save as a result.
-- `plot:` either 1 or 0, to either plot or not plot.
+- `plot:` Either 1 or 0, to either plot or not plot.
-- `kind:` corresponds to the type of error spectrum the user prefers, the options are `SG`:Savitsky Golay, `linear`: for obtaining the error of the spectrum by making linear fit every 10 points, and `included`: if the user wants to use the error that comes with the object itself.
+- `kind:` Corresponds to the type of error spectrum the user prefers, the options are `SG`:Savitsky Golay, `linear`: for obtaining the error of the spectrum by making linear fit every 10 points, and `included`: if the user wants to use the error that comes with the object itself.
 The default is `SG`